View current

 2. Experience across academic categories and disciplines

-(6) Committee members will normally serve for three years.
+(10) Committee members will normally serve for three years, with a second term permitted if agreed by the member and Chair.
 Where members are selected based on an identified role or management position (e.g., Head of School, Deputy Vice-Chancellor (Academic)), the term will not be limited.

-(7) Each LCPC will be chaired by the Executive Dean, include an internal and external LCPC representative and, in addition, typically include either:
+(11) Each LCC will be chaired by the Executive Dean (or Provost-approved delegate), include an internal and external LCC representative and, in addition, typically include either:

-1. a member at Academic Level C and D, two members at Academic Level E, relevant Institute Director (or delegate), none of whom should be on probation or seeking promotion; or
+1. a member at Academic Level C and D, two members at Academic Level E, relevant University-level Institute Director (or their delegate), none of whom should be on probation or seeking promotion; or

-2. the Heads of School and cognate Institute Directors; or
+2. the Heads of School and Institute Directors; or

 3. a combination of these compositions.

-(8) A quorum will be the Chair, the external LCPC Representative, and three other members.
+(12) A quorum will be the Chair, the external LCC Representative, and three other members.

 Professorial Confirmation and Promotions Committee (PCPC)

-(10) The PCPC will be chaired by the Provost as the Vice-Chancellor's nominee, with the remainder of the committee comprised of:
+(15) The PCPC will be chaired by the Provost as the Vice-Chancellor's nominee, with the remainder of the committee comprising:

 1. Deputy Vice-Chancellor (Research and Innovation), or nominee;